sqlxpert/lights-off-aws/README.md

 - Log entries are JSON objects.
 For application log entries, reference the `type` key for a consistent classification and the `value` key for the data.
   System log entries use other keys.
-- To see more or fewer log entries, change the `LogLevel` parameter in CloudFormation.
+- For more or fewer log entries, change the `LogLevel` parameter in CloudFormation.

 ## Security